AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide the IPUMS extract specification (the dofiles and DCT files provided with your extract).

 Your replication package uses IPUMS data.
-Provision of extracts is required for sample (not full-count) files, and is compliant with IPUMS Terms of Use.
+Provision of extracts is required for sample (not full-count) files, and is compliant with [IPUMS Terms of Use](https://www.ipums.org/about/terms).

 For the extracts you generated, you should provide

-- the dofile for read-in "usa_0028.do" and dct files
+- the dofile for read-in, e.g."usa_0028.do" and dct files
 - for sample files, the actual extract (dat or dta files)

 ---